-Type I and II dDitch checks shall be placed and constructed according to the plans shown in the Standard Plans for Highway Construction, (see MoDOT Standard Plan 806.10)Section 800.
+Ditch checks shall be placed and constructed according to the plans (see MoDOT Standard Plan 806.10).
 In some cases local conditions may dictate some deviation from the dimensions and shape that are shown in the Standard Plans; however, deviations from Standard Plans must still ensure that sediment capture and erosion control is occurring.

-Ditch checks shall be checked for sediment accumulation after each significant rainfalleach runoff event.
+Ditch checks shall be checked for sediment accumulation after each runoff event.
 Sediment shall be removed when it reaches 1/2 of the original height, or before.
 Sediment removal will include removal and disposition in a location where it will not erode into construction areas or watercourses.
-Regular iInspections shall be made to ensure that the center of the check is lower than the edges.
+Inspections shall be made to ensure that the center of the check is lower than the edges.
 This will ensure that water overflow will be directed into the middle of the roadway ditch.
-Erosion caused by high flows around the edges of the ditch check shall be identified in routine inspections and shall be corrected so as to protect backslopes and inslopes as well as the effectiveness of the BMP.
+Erosion caused by high flows around the edges of the ditch check shall be identified in routine inspections and shall be corrected so as to protect backslopes and inslopes, as well as the effectiveness of the BMP.